pvaliani/ranking_app/README.md

 # Article Ranker
 A simple app using React and Semantic UI to render articles from 5 mocked API's.
 Articles are voted for and then ranked.
-The ranked results are then displayed.
+The ranked results are then displayed from ascending to descending votes.

 # Article + App Header